 The most important business challenge for manufacturing companies is how to increase the flexibility and speed of production while keeping costs down.
 One of the key technologies is assembly line balancing.
 Balancing an assembly line is a procedure in which tasks are distributed evenly to each assembly station in the line so that each workstation has the same amount of the work.

-The significant thing is to balance the workload of the operator at every station, reducing the operator idle time over the tact time, which means the decrease of unused idle station capability.
-A well-balanced workstation gives various advantages in reducing waste, such worker idleness, and need of changing operator, faulty product and stocks.
-It also allows the company to reduce the price of their product by through the decrease in production cost of the unit.
+It is very important to balance the workload of the operator at every station and to reduce the operator idle This means increasing the station utilisation to the maximum.
+A well-balanced workstation reduces waste, increase utilisation and throughput, while reducing faults and rejections.
+It also allows the company to reduce the price of their product through the decrease in production cost of the unit.

-Robotic assembly involves the use of robots for in the assembly line production.
+Robotic assembly involves the use of robots for assembly.
 The use of robotic assembly automation is growing, especially in automotive assembly plants.
 The assembly robots are ideal for tasks requiring high speed and accuracy such as applying sealing, machine loading and palletising.
 They play an important role in minimising the cycle time and line balancing.
 They are also extremely versatile and can handle small and big parts with intricate geometries.

 For more information on robotic assembly see the following: